WORLD CUP 2026

 A flagged market has ≥5pp divergence between P_swarm and the Polymarket price.
 That's the minimum threshold where the math starts to favor action.

 A high-confidence flag is ≥8pp.
-When multiple markets hit this threshold in a given day, Pro subscribers get an email alert with the full table.
+When multiple markets hit this threshold in a given day, Pro subscribers get an alert in Discord (#premium-alerts) with the full table.

 How to Use the Results